 The Maynard in Grindleford

-I visited for Sunday lunch last spring and was struck by just how lovely this country hotel is.
+I visited for Sunday lunch last spring and then returned to sample their autumn menu was struck by just how lovely this country hotel is.
 Perfectly situated for exploring Padley Gorge, there’s a cosy bar, great restaurant and lovely gardens.
 Since then the hotel has enjoyed some significant renovations and looks even more stunning.
 Book now.

 The Bulls Head, Holymoorside